NazmiyehSadiyeh/home-assistant.io/source/_integrations/nasa_api.markdown

 ## Overview

 The **NASA API Integration** for Home Assistant brings space exploration closer to your fingertips by enabling data from NASA's public APIs.
-Users can display space-related imagery, track near-Earth asteroids, and monitor Martian weather conditions directly in Home Assistant.
+Users can display space-related imagery, track near-Earth asteroids and monitor Martian weather conditions directly in Home Assistant.

 This integration supports the following APIs: